 What Does “karat” Mean in Gold?

-Karat (K) is a unit used in measuring the purity of gold.
-This measurement reveals the percentage of pure gold within a jewelry in proportion to its overall weight.
-Gold karats are available in 10k, 14k, 18k, 22k, and 24k.
+What does karat mean in gold?
+“Karat” (K) measures the purity of gold, which reveals the percentage of pure gold within a jewelry in proportion to its overall weight.

 Compare 10k 14k 18k 22k 24k Gold Differences